nanotoolworks/.github/profile/README.md

+It's all about developing the skills necessary to *work at the bottom* which means that Nanotoolworks primarily works in the virtual in order to undertand and optimize the work at the nanoscale level.

-Nanotoolworks curates, develops and maintains open-source repositories that pertain to the development of skills to accomplish realtime imaging, machine vision and measurement of properties at the nanoscale level.
+Nanotoolworks is open source ... which means that it's all about ***dogfooding*** the skill to accomplish realtime imaging, machine vision and measurement of properties at the nanoscale level.
 The ultimate objective is more precise automated control of process variables; the immediate objective is more informed process development intelligence or the ability to furnish a *picture* of what is happening in realtime as atoms are being deposited or etched.

+Our objective is to generally work toward training and skills development in:

+* nanofabrication, particularly atomic layer chemistry but also enabling technologies like NA EUV.
+* hacking where optimal; coding where optimal -- this might mean Jupyter, Python and shell scripting and it might mean coding in C++ and working with various kinds of compilers to optimize multi-instance GPU code,
+* familiarity with the wide array of competitive cloud computing options for a varied of computing tasks ...
+Jupyter notebooks to HPC simulations ...
+Colab, GCP, Lambda, Paperspace, AWS, Azure and various ways of accessing GPU to optimize a compute budget
+* something approaching professional-level experience in K8s and Linux administration.
+* understanding of multi-instance GPUs, CUDA programming, math libraries and
+* excellent written communicatin and oral presentation skills.

+We find that classrooms do not really help us; it is is necessary to learn things the HARD way ... to actually DO them and to do that in as cost-efficient manner as possible.

+We encourage people to fork our repositories and develop their own writing / presentation ability as they curate, develop and maintain open-source repositories that pertain to the development of skills.
+Annotification of lists is fundamental building block for achieving this process of skills development ... we develop these lists for other people and our FUTURE selves.

 ### Human Machine-Augmented Learning Process in List Curation